KC0122/Cucumber-Java/README.txt

 ***********************************************************
 How to execute the tests ?
 *********************************************************
-Clone the repo
+-Clone the repo
-Open Intellije
+-Open Intellije
-Click Main mneu
+-Click Main mneu
-Click on Run option
+-Click on Run option
-Click on Edit Configuration
+-Click on Edit Configuration
-Set Glue  to   stepDefinitions
+-Set Glue  to   stepDefinitions
-Click Apply & OK
+-Click Apply & OK
-Click on Build
+-Click on Build
-Click on Re-Build Project
+-Click on Re-Build Project

 Once done, open the Feature file
 Click on Run button next to Feature: key word or Scenario key word

-All 4 steps of the Scenario should should pass!
+All 4 steps of the Scenario should  pass!